i-jurij/geolocation/README.md

 where
 `data_object = { city: 'city name', adress: 'region name', id: 'city id' };`
 and where id - id of city from db table or empty string if city was received from yandex geocoder.

+## Class Ijurij\Geolocation\Geolocation

+## Errors
+PHP errors, exceptions, warnings are not intercepted or processed.
+JS print errors in console.log